 10:00 AM—11:15 AM

 This year, our local leaders panel will feature Angela Russell as moderator.
-Angela is the Vice President of Diversity, Equity and Inclusion and is the Vice President of the CUNA Mutual Foundation at CUNA Mutual Group.
+Angela is the Chief Diversity Officer and is the Vice President of the CUNA Mutual Foundation at CUNA Mutual Group.
 Read Angela’s full bio.

 Networking and Lunch